Hamza-Nazzal/fecro.ae/DB rules (updated).md

 	•	v_rfqs_admin → SELECT for service_role only.
 	•	v_rfqs_card → SELECT for authenticated + service_role.
 	•	Other app-facing views → SECURITY INVOKER + RLS.

+Note:
+	•	v_rfqs_card is currently defined as SECURITY DEFINER and is still flagged by the Supabase linter.
+It continues to work as-is for RFQ cards, and is scheduled for a future hardening pass to align with the SECURITY INVOKER + RLS pattern.

 2) Key RLS policies (high-level)
 	•	rfqs: